Top pass defence

 No grunty grenades allowed

-During the battle I might switch around between the hog's left and right a few times.
-On the right I've got a better view of any approaching enemies, and I think it also helps the crew survive by attracting enemy fire away from them.
-If the incoming fire gets too hot, I'll switch and use the cover rocks by the top pass for a while.
-I'll leave a bit of a gap between the hog and the cliffside, partly to give me ease of movement, and partly so that when I'm on the right I'll be able to get a shot at any sneaky Grunts coming through the top pass.
+During the battle you may like to switch around between the hog's left and right a few times.
+On the right you've got a better view of any approaching enemies, and I think it also helps the crew survive by attracting enemy fire away from them.
+If the incoming fire gets too hot, you can switch and maybe use the cover rocks by the top pass for a while.
+I like to leave a bit of a gap between the hog and the cliffside, partly to give me ease of movement, and partly so that when I'm on the right I'll be able to get a shot at any sneaky Grunts coming through the top pass.
+Once most of the Elites are down I'll take on more of a free-roaming role as cover won't be so important.

 Crossfire

-However, the hog is rather vulnerable to grenades in that situation, and quite often comes to an sticky end from some unseen critter.
-You'll hear "Everybody duck!" or whatever, and you just know things aren't going to end well.
-For a different crossfire in which you can better protect the hog, swap the positions.
-Park the hog just before the top pass, then take a position in the lower pass.
-Again, the enemy will tend to focus on the hog and you can hit them from the side.
+For an alternative crossfire in which you can better protect the hog, swap the positions.
+Park the hog close to the top pass, then take a position in the lower pass.
+From there you can attack the enemy from the side as they spot the hog and go for it.
 This time however your cover won't be as good, and you're probably best off with plasma weapons for close-up fighting.
 I like to surprise Elites from the side with an overcharge shot, then switch to the plasma rifle or add a grenade.

 Something else you can do from that position is nip around behind the enemy to give then a nasty surprise.
 But that had better wait until most of the Elites are dead, or you could end up getting a nasty surprise yourself!
 When things have become less intense, you can get a bit more playful.
 It's quite fun to listen out for approaching Grunts or Jackals and drop a grenade in their path, or bounce a frag off the rock behind the tree.
 There are few things more satisfying than hearing the sound of an unseen Jackal who's just seen a grenade land right in front of him.
 Also keep in mind that the rock is sometimes low enough to get on top of, to surprise enemies from above.